tevaughan/how-to-program/how-to-program.md

 Before 1949, there was no pre-existing software to aid in writing a new piece of software.
-New software was crafted, for example, by manually flipping switches to load individual bits into a computer's memory or by punching holes in each of a set of cards and inserting a stack of cards into a card reader.
+New software was crafted, for example, by manually flipping switches to load individual bits into a computer's memory, by punching holes in a paper tape and feeding the tape through a tape reader, or by punching holes in each of a set of cards and inserting a stack of cards into a card reader.
-The card reader was an input interface.
+The switch set, tape reader, or card reader was an input interface.
 Such a process loaded the numbers of a program's *machine code*, which governs the computer's behavior.

 Beginning in 1949, with the EDSAC device, a special piece of software called an "assembler" could be installed.
 The assembler allowed a new program to be written in *assembly language*, rather than directly in machine-code numbers.
-A program could be written by typing on a mechanical keyboard that punched holes in a card.
-A program was represented by a stack of cards that was fed into a card reader.
-The assembler translated the program on the cards into machine code, and then the new program could be run.
-A problem with this approach is that every new kind of device had a new and different assembly language.
+A program could be written by punching holes, corresponding to assembly instructions, in a paper tape.
+A program was represented on a length of tape that was fed into a tape reader.
+The assembler translated the program on the tape into machine code, and then the new program could be run.
+A problem with any approach like this is that every new kind of device would have a new and different assembly language.
 So the same program would have to be re-written by hand for it to run on a new device.

 Beginning in 1957 with IBM's FORTRAN language, new software could be written as words in a *portable computer language*, usually just called a "computer language".
-As for an assembly program, a computer program in FORTRAN was typed on a mechanical keyboard that punched holes in a rigid card.
+Each line of a computer program in FORTRAN was usually typed on a mechanical keyboard that punched holes in a rigid card.
 A special piece of software already installed in the computer was the *compiler*.
 It translated the FORTRAN words into machine code so that the program could run.
 The advantage of a portable computer language is that even though each new device had a different set of machine instructions and a different assembly language, each new device could come with a FORTRAN compiler.
 So the same FORTRAN program could be fed into different devices.
 Each device's compiler would convert the FORTRAN into a different machine-code version of the same program.
 By the early 1960s, electronic-keyboard terminals began commonly to replace punched cards at the device's input interface.
 By the early 1970s, terminals with keyboard and video, rather than keyboard and paper, became common.
 Still, punched cards were commonly used for program input into the 1970s.

 In 1975 MITS sold the first commercially successful kit (the Altair 8800) for a small computing device to be used at home.
 Before this, a computer was usually